 Getting the COVID-19 vaccination is one of the most important things each of us can do to end the COVID-19 pandemic.

-As we wait for widespread vaccination, getting tested for COVID-19 at least once a week, wearing face masks, maintaining physical distance and practicing good hand hygiene are important steps to keep ourselves, our families and our community healthy.
-Free salvia-based COVID-19 testing is available through Healthy Davis Together to anyone who lives or works in Davis.
-Sign up here.
+As we wait for widespread vaccination, getting tested for COVID-19 once or twice a week, wearing face masks, staying 6 feet apart, and washing our hands are important steps to keep ourselves, our loved ones, and our community healthy.
+Free salvia-based COVID-19 testing is available through Healthy Davis Together to anyone who lives or works in Davis, and their immediate household.
+Sign up for a free COVID-19 test here.
 If you are a UC Davis student or employee, you can sign up for free COVID-19 testing through Campus Ready.

 The COVID-19 vaccination can’t cause COVID-19.
 The goal of the vaccines is to teach our immune systems how to fight the virus that causes COVID-19.
 Learn more about how COVID-19 vaccines work.